Stewie154/mini-youtube-clone/README.md

 ## Youtube api docs
 https://developers.google.com/youtube/v3/docs/search

-## how to include bootstrap to a project
+## how to include bootstrap in a project
 go to the link below and copy the link tag into the head of the html https://getbootstrap.com/docs/5.1/getting-started/introduction/